ValveSoftware/Proton/README.md

 which will generate the Makefile to build your project.
 Run these steps.
 You may of course use whatever paths you like.

-To build Proton within the Steam Runtime (see `Makefile` for the correct protonsdk_version value to use):
+To build Proton using the official Proton SDK images:

         mkdir build/
         cd build
+        ../proton/configure.sh

+If you want to build with a custom version of the Proton SDK images, then instead use:

-        ../proton/configure.sh --proton-sdk-image=registry.gitlab.steamos.cloud/proton/soldier/sdk:$(protonsdk_version)
+        ../proton/configure.sh --proton-sdk-image=registry.gitlab.steamos.cloud/proton/soldier/sdk:<version>

-Or, if you are building without the Steam runtime, then instead use:
+Or, if you want to build without the Proton SDK, then instead use:

         ../proton/configure.sh --no-proton-sdk

-**Tip**: If you are building without the Steam runtime, you should now run `make obj-wine64/Makefile obj-wine32/Makefile` and check the files `obj-wine64/config.log` and `obj-wine32/config.log` for missing packages.
+**Tip**: If you are building without the Steam runtime, you should now run `make wine-configure64 wine-configure32` and check the files `obj-wine64/config.log` and `obj-wine32/config.log` for missing packages.
 Search for `won't be supported`.
 A couple of missing packages are normal:
 `opencv`, `oss`.
 More than that may indicate a problem.
 Please see your